-Scents are powerful— a simple smell can immediately trigger a powerful memory, place, or person.
-Scents have power to evoke emotions and memories instantly and can directly impact our bodies through our nervous system.
+Scents are powerful—a simple smell can immediately trigger a powerful memory of a place or person.
+Scents have the power to evoke emotions and memories instantly and can directly impact our bodies through our nervous system.

 Here are 6 essential oils that can help relieve stress and promote sleep.

 Lavender essential oil is one of the most studied essential oils in terms of its relaxing effects.
 One study found that lavender oil aromatherapy calmed the nervous system—lowering blood pressure, heart rate, and skin temperature as well as changing brain waves to a more relaxed state.

 Lavender has also been found to help reduce anxiety in many medical settings, such as dental offices, the intensive care unit, and during preparations before surgery.

 The scent of lavender stimulates brain pathways, including our limbic system, which is connected to our emotional response and memories.
 Studies using electroencephalography (EEG), which measures brain waves, and brain imaging using functional magnetic resonance imaging (fMRI) show significant changes during lavender aromatherapy consistent with its relaxing effects.

 Lavender aromatherapy is generally safe, except for those with allergies to lavender.
 If you are applying it regularly on your skin, it’s important to talk to your doctor.
 Lavender can have estrogenic effects, so regular use should be taken with caution, especially in children.